-We have built a milk processing plant, which is situated 100 metres from the dairy.
+We built a milk processing plant, which is 100 metres from the dairy.
 The factory was completed and commissioned in March 2004.
-The dairy supplies the factory with milk, which is processed according to NSW Food Authority standards and sells in one, two and three litre plastic bottles.
-We purchase milk from five other local farms as well as an organic farm in Nowra.
-We are also producing yoghurt and cream.
-Visit Our Products to gain some more information about exactly what we produce.
+Our dairy supplies the factory with milk, which is processed according to the NSW Food Authority standards, it is sold in one, two and three litre recyclable bottles.
+We purchase milk from five other local farms as well as an organic farm in Nowra and Hannam Vale.
+We also produce yoghurt and cream.
+Visit Our Products for further information about exactly what we produce.

-Our milk comes straight from our cows to the plant and then out to our customers, with very little transport involved.
+Our milk comes straight from our cows to the plant and then out to our customers (48 hour window).
 Milk is a bit like fruit, it bruises easily and the quality can be lowered if it is not treated carefully.
 Our milk is extremely fresh and therefore the shelf life is longer, up to sixteen days on the label but it actually keeps longer than that.
 We are constantly monitoring the quality of the feed and health of the cows to ensure that the milk produced is the best you can buy.
 We believe all these factors will combine to create a product that will make “the difference you can taste”.

 In July 2000 the Australian Federal government deregulated the Australian Dairy Industry.
 This has resulted in massive changes across the board.
 One of these outcomes has been a drop in the farmgate price to dairy farmers.
 Where we once 36/37c we were paid per litre, we are now be paid an average of 29c per litre.
 That takes into account seasonal prices.
 At this point in time we are actually being paid 27c per litre if you are on contract and 23c per litre if you aren’t.
 Combine this with one of the worse droughts that the eastern seaboard of Australia has ever experienced and you have a recipe for disaster.
 “One farmer who supplied CV got paid 20% more than he would of from the big companies in 2012.
 This allowed him to farm sustainably and improve his farm”.